GabeScott/standard-works-vault/General Conference/1973 April - The True Strength of the Church.md

 These are the questions I should like to leave with you this morning: “It’s true, isn’t it?
 Then what else matters?”

 Yesterday the growth statistics of the Church were presented.
 They are impressive and gratifying.
 They called to mind a recent broadcast of one of the nation’s popular television programs in which Joe Garragiola interviewed the Reverend Dean M. Kelley of the National Council of Churches, who spoke of the declining membership of some of the larger, well-known religious bodies and also of the accelerating growth of others.
 He gave as the reason for the decline: “Because they have become permissive; they allow just anybody to become members or remain members.
 They don’t insist on any rigorous requirements of belief or of contributions.”
 He pointed out, on the other hand, that those groups which require sacrifice of time and effort and means are enjoying vigorous growth.

-He then went on to say: “The fastest growing church [of] over a million members in this country is the Mormon Church, the Latter-day Saints, with headquarters in Salt Lake City, which is growing at five percent a year, [and] that’s a very rapid increase.”
+He then went on to say: “The fastest growing church \[of\] over a million members in this country is the Mormon Church, the Latter-day Saints, with headquarters in Salt Lake City, which is growing at five percent a year, \[and\] that’s a very rapid increase.”

 This is a most striking commentary, and one that should concern every thoughtful man and woman.
 One thing that it says is that a religion which requires devotion, which asks for sacrifice, which demands discipline, also enjoys the loyalty of its membership and the interest and respect of others.

 It was ever thus.
-The Savior did not equivocate when he said to Nicodemus: “Except a man be born of the water and of the Spirit, he cannot enter into the kingdom of God.”
-(John 3:5.)
+The Savior did not equivocate when he said to Nicodemus: “Except a man be born of the water and of the Spirit, he cannot enter into the kingdom of God.” ([[John 3.5|John 3:5]].)
 There were no exceptions.
 There was no permissiveness in complying with the rule.
 It was so in other matters of which he spoke.

 Paul never hedged nor quibbled when setting forth the requirements of the gospel of Jesus Christ.
 It is so today.
 The Lord himself declared that “strait is the gate and narrow is the way.”
 Any system dealing with the eternal consequences of human behavior must set guidelines and adhere to them, and no system can long command the loyalties of men that does not expect of them certain measures of discipline, and particularly of self-discipline.
 The cost in comfort may be great.
 The sacrifice may be real.
 But this very demanding reality is the substance of which come character and strength and nobility.